MattSegal/devblog/content/simple-django-deployment-1.md

 One way we can figure out what's going on is to log into the VM using ssh and make a HTTP GET request using curl.
 If the curl request works, then we know that the our HTTP server program is working and serving requests _inside_ the VM, and the problem is something between our computer and the VM.
 Once we've narrowed down the exact problem, then we can figure out how to fix it.

 ![troubleshooting http]({attach}troubleshoot-http.png)

+This style of troubleshooting will become useful when we start setting up our Django app on the server.

 ### Next steps